-• Metropolitan has increased the water storage capacity of its dams and reservoirs by more than 13-fold since 1990 and has built the Inland Feeder, a large conveyance pipeline that allows for the movement of water into that storage.
-See "METROPOLITAN'S WATER DELIVERY SYSTEM" in this Appendix A. With snowpack dwindling, these investments provide a valuable opportunity to capture water in wet years and save it for dry ones.

-- Metropolitan has increased the operational flexibility of its water delivery system through infrastructure improvements, such as the Inland Feeder, which provides the ability to capture and store high allocations of State Water Project supplies when available, and agreements to deliver Colorado River water supplies when State supplies are in drought, and vice versa.
-See "-Water Transfer, Storage and Exchange Programs." - Metropolitan has invested approximately \$840 million in conservation programs, which have helped decrease potable per capita water consumption over time in Metropolitan's service area from 207209 gallons per person per day in 1990 to 127129 gallons per person per day in 20172021 a 3938 percent reduction.
+- Metropolitan has increased the water storage capacity of its dams and reservoirs by more than 13-fold since 1990 and has built the Inland Feeder, a large conveyance pipeline that allows for the movement of water into that storage.
+See "METROPOLITAN'S WATER DELIVERY SYSTEM" in this Appendix A. With snowpack dwindling, these investments provide a valuable opportunity to capture water in wet years and save it for dry ones. - Metropolitan has increased the operational flexibility of its water delivery system through infrastructure improvements, such as the Inland Feeder, which provides the ability to capture and store high allocations of State Water Project supplies when available, and agreements to deliver Colorado River water supplies when State supplies are in drought, and vice versa.
+See "-Water Transfer, Storage and Exchange Programs." - Metropolitan has invested approximately \$\frac{\$40910}{910}\$ million in conservation programs, which have helped decrease potable per capita water consumption over time in Metropolitan's service area from 209 gallons per person per day in 1990 to \$\frac{129126}{29126}\$ gallons per person per day in \$\frac{20212022}{2022}\$ a \$\frac{3840}{20212022}\$ percent reduction.
 Metropolitan plans to continue to expand these efforts into the future.
 See "CONSERVATION AND WATER STORAGE MEASURES" in this Appendix A. - Metropolitan's Local Resources Program accelerates the development of local water supply reliability projects by incentivizing agencies within Metropolitan's service area to construct recycled water, groundwater recovery and seawater desalination projects.
-Since 1982, Metropolitan has invested approximately \$528534 million in recycled water projects, a resilient supply source not impacted by climate change.
-See "REGIONAL WATER RESOURCES-Local Water Supplies." in this Appendix A. - Metropolitan has partnered with other utilities and organizations across the nation to understand both the effects of climate change and potential opportunities to build resilience.
+Since 1982, Metropolitan has invested approximately \$534542 million in recycled water projects and \$199 million in groundwater recovery projects.
+See "REGIONAL WATER RESOURCES-Local Water Supplies" in this Appendix A. - Metropolitan has partnered with other utilities and organizations across the nation to understand both the effects of climate change and potential opportunities to build resilience.
 These collaborators include the Water Utility Climate Alliance, a collaboration of large water providers working on climate issues affecting the country's water agencies, and the California Resilience Challenge, a collaboration of businesses, utilities, and non-profit organizations developing climate adaptation planning projects.

-In May 2022, Metropolitan adopted a Climate Action Plan, a comprehensive planning document that outlines Metropolitan's strategy for reducing GHG emissions associated with future construction, operation, and maintenance activities.
+Climate Action Plan.
+In May 2022, Metropolitan adopted a Climate Action Plan, a comprehensive planning document that outlines Metropolitan's strategy for reducing GHG emissions associated with Metropolitan's future construction, operation, and maintenance activities.
 The Climate Action Plan includes an analysis of Metropolitan's historical GHG emissions, a forecast of future GHG emissions, sets a GHG reduction target for reducing emissions consistent with applicable state policies, and identifies a suite of specific GHG reduction actions that Metropolitan can implement to achieve its adopted targets.
 The Climate Action Plan establishes a GHG emissions reduction goal of 40 percent by 2030 and carbon neutrality by 2045.
-Metropolitan's Climate Action Plan includes nine strategies that target the reduction of direct emissions from natural gas and fuel combustion by supporting the transition to a zero emissions vehicle fleet and reduction of natural gas combustion; reduction of reducing indirect emissions associated with electricity consumption through improved energy efficiency and utilizing low-carbon and carbon-free electricity; and implementation of implementing GHG reduction measures that incentivize sustainable employee commutes, increase waste diversion, increase water conservation and local water supply, and investigate investigating and implement implementing carbon capture and carbon sequestration opportunities on Metropolitan-owned lands.
+Metropolitan's The Climate Action Plan includes nine strategies that target the reduction of direct emissions from natural gas and fuel combustion by supporting the transition to a zero emissions vehicle fleet and reduction of natural gas combustion; reducing indirect emissions associated with electricity consumption through improved energy efficiency and utilizing low-carbon and carbon-free electricity; and implementing GHG reduction measures that incentivize sustainable employee commutes; and increase waste diversion, increase; increasing water conservation and local water supply; and investigating and implementing carbon capture and carbon sequestration opportunities on Metropolitan-owned lands.